pdllerenas/ConnectFour/report/main.typ

 As mentioned before, it is not feasible to do a whole search of the tree.
 Therefore, we will use a _heuristic_ to evaluate a certain position, despite not knowing the exact outcome of said position, assuming perfect play from both players.
+Refer to @peval for a detailed explanation on how evaluations are done.
 == Negamax
 The _negamax_ variant of minimax assumes that the score of one player is the negative of their own.
 Therefore, it becomes redundant to differentiate between Player 1 and Player 2, so we may only focus on maximizing the score of the current player's move.

-#theorem[The Riemann hypothesis is true.] <thm>

-#proof[This is left as an exercise to the reader, given the complexity of the theorem.]

-= Background
-#lorem(40)
+=== Alpha-Beta pruning
+On its own, Negamax would search the whole position variation tree.
+However, this algorithm alone does not use the information from sibling nodes.
+That is, it searches the tree exhausltivaley, even if the best theoretical move ---given a certain depth--- has already been found in the first few iterations.

+The alpha-beta pruning variation of the negamax search algorithm uses 2 extra variables at each node of the search tree.
+One describes the score of the best move the opponent can make, and the other contains the score of the best move you can make.
+These always start off at the worst posssible values ($infinity$ and $-infinity$).
+Once the maximum depht of the negamax algorithm has been reached, an evaluation is given, and a value is updated correspondingly.
+This value propagates upwards, and subsequent node searches will compare these newly set alpha-beta values to determine if searching that particular branch can yield a better score for the root node.
+If not, the branch is completely ignored, saving computational time.